 The Council uses a catchment area system with random allocation being used as the tie breaker in each admission priority in the event of oversubscription.
-These arrangements are also used by Brighton Aldridge Community Academy (BACA) and the Portslade Aldridge Community Academy (PACA).
-Cardinal Newman Catholic Secondary School and the King's School have their own admission priorities which they are consulting on separately (please visit www.brighton-hove.gov.uk/schooladmissions for details).
+These arrangements are also used by Brighton Aldridge Community Academy (BACA) and Portslade Aldridge Community Academy (PACA).
+Cardinal Newman Catholic School and King's School have their own admission priorities which they are consulting on separately (please visit www.brighton-hove.gov.uk/schooladmissions for details).